themarcolab/Stardrive-Shield/README.md

   + Overcurrent protection can be enabled or disabled through the DIP switch.
   + V<sub>ds</sub> protection configurable with resistor divider (disabled by default)
 + [BSZ099N06LS5](https://www.infineon.com/part/BSZ099N06LS5) MOSFETs
++ 3 in-line shunt resistors (1mOhm) with relative 3 INA240A2 Current Sensors
 + JST connectors to implement:
   + I2C (e.g. for magnetic encoder such as [AS5046](https://mm.digikey.com/Volume0/opasdata/d220001/medias/docus/1138/AS5046.pdf))
   + SPI (e.g. for magnetic encoder such as [AS5047P](https://look.ams-osram.com/m/d05ee39221f9857/original/AS5047P-DS000324.pdf))